A peace bond is a court order to protect you from a person you think might harm you. It lists

 type of worker can offer:

 A transition house can provide a safe, temporary place to stay for youth who have faced violence

 or who are at risk of violence.
 A transition house might also offer support services.

 Contact a PEACE Program for children and youth experiencing violence, (formerly the Children

 Who Witness Abuse program).
 It is a free, confidential program across BC for children and youth

 aged 3 to 18 who have experienced domestic violence.
 There are 86 programs across BC.

 Spark Teen Digital Dating Violence Project

-This document is a part of the Spark: Responding to Teen Digital Dating Violence Toolkit.
+This document is a part of BCSTH’s Teen Digital Dating Violence Toolkit for Teens.
 This document, or any portion thereof, may be reproduced or used in any manner whatsoever as long as acknowledgment to the BC Society of Transition Houses is included in the product.